alpianon/pandoc-inline-headers/README.md

 Of course you can choose level 3, 4, etc. as inlineHeaderLevel.
 Instead, putting values below 2 will not produce any effect -- so first level headers cannot be rendered as inline headers (this feature may be added in the future).

+And, of course, you can use different values for `pandoc-crossref` variables (you should refer to its [documentation])((http://lierdakil.github.io/pandoc-crossref/)): the values shown above are just an example of a typical usage of `pandoc-inline-headers` together with `pandoc-crossref`.

 #### 2.1.2.
 Markdown Syntax

 Just write your markdown documents as usual, keeping in mind that all headers, whose level is equal to or greater than the `inlineHeaderLevel` variable, will be rendered as inline headers.